High treason in the United Kingdom: History: England and Wales

 In 1495 Poynings' Law extended English law to cover Ireland.

 From the reign of Henry IV onwards, several new offences were made treasons; most legislation on the subject was passed during the reign of Henry VIII.
 It became high treason to deface money; to escape from prison whilst detained for committing treason, or to aid in an escape of a person detained for treason; to commit arson to extort money; to refer to the Sovereign offensively in public writing; to counterfeit the Sovereign's sign manual, signet or privy seal; to refuse to abjure the authority of the Pope; to marry any of the Sovereign's children, sisters, aunts, nephews or nieces without royal permission; to marry the Sovereign without disclosing prior sexual relationships; attempting to enter into a sexual relationship (out of marriage) with the Queen or a Princess; denying the Sovereign's official styles and titles; and refusing to acknowledge the Sovereign as the Supreme Head of the Church of England.
 Some offences, whose complexion was entirely different from traitorous actions, were nevertheless made treasons; thus, it was high treason for a Welshman to steal cattle, to commit murder by poisoning (1531), or for an assembly of twelve or more rioters to refuse to disperse when so commanded.

-All new forms of high treason introduced since the Treason Act 1351, except those to do with forgery and counterfeiting, were abrogated by the Treason Act 1547, which was passed at the beginning of the reign of Edward VI.
-The Act created new kinds of treason however, including denying that the King was the Supreme Head of the Church, and attempting to interrupt the succession to the throne as determined by the Act of Succession 1543.
+All new forms of high treason introduced since the Treason Act 1351, except those to do with forgery and counterfeiting, were abrogated by the Treason Act 1547 (1 Edw.
+6 c.
+12), which was passed at the beginning of the reign of Edward VI.
+The act created new kinds of treason, however, including denying that the King was the Supreme Head of the Church, and attempting to interrupt the succession to the throne as determined by the Act of Succession 1543.

-When Mary I became queen in 1553, she passed an Act abolishing all treasons whatsoever which had been created since 1351.
-Later that year, however, the offence of forging the Sovereign's sign manual or signet once again became high treason.
+When Mary I became queen in 1553, she passed the Treason Act 1553 (1 Mar.
+Sess.
+1 c.
+1), abolishing all treasons whatsoever which had been created since 1351.
+Later that year, however, the offence of forging the Sovereign's sign manual or signet once again became high treason under the Treason (No. 2) Act 1553 (1 Mar.
+Sess.
+2 c.
+6).
 Furthermore, the anti-counterfeiting laws were extended so as to include foreign money deemed legal tender in England.
 Thus, it became high treason to counterfeit such foreign money, or to import counterfeit foreign money and actually attempt to use it to make a payment.
 (But importing any counterfeit English money remained high treason, even if no attempt were made to use it in payment.)
-Mary also made it high treason to kill Philip II of Spain, her king consort, or to try to deprive him of his title.
+Mary also made it high treason under the Treason Act 1554 (1 & 2 Ph. & M. c.
+10) to kill Philip II of Spain, her king consort, or to try to deprive him of his title.